scottctr/NStateManager/README.md

 Sale is complete
 ```

+The output confirms our configuration was correct:
+1. Added 2 items to give us a balance of $2.00
+2. Made a payment of $2.00 to bring the balance $0
+3. Sale state transitioned to the Complete state

+# NStateManager v2
+...

 ## Still lots to do to get this rolling, so here's the current to-do list in priority order
 - Create Nuget package
 - Finish this readme